erthink/t1ha/README.md

 ./SMHasher t1ha
 ```

-For properly performance please use at least GCC 5.4 or Clang 3.8.
+For properly performance please use at least GCC 5.4 or Clang 3.8, at the worst Visual Studio 2015 (MSVC 19).